-- A one-piece diaper shirt (onesie) that comes up from the back, goes between the legs, and fastens in front, works well to keep your baby's skin covered. - To change a diaper, lift your baby from under the buttocks and slide the diaper under; do not pull the legs.
-Place your baby's diapers under the straps to keep the harness clean and to keep the hips and legs in the correct position. - If the harness straps get dirty, use a gentle soap on a washcloth and rub the dirty spot.
+- Dress your baby in loose clothing using stretchy materials and larger sizes.
+Do not use close-fitting clothing that brings your baby's knees together.
+Skirts or dresses work well for girls. - A one-piece diaper shirt that comes up from the back, goes between the legs, and fastens in front at the waist works well to keep your baby's skin covered. - To change a diaper, lift your baby from under the buttocks and slide the diaper under; do not pull the legs.
+Your baby's diapers should be placed under the straps to keep the harness clean and to keep the hips and legs in the right position. - If the harness straps get dirty, use a gentle soap on a washcloth and rub the dirty spot.
 Then rinse the spot with a clean washcloth.
-Let the strap air-dry or use a blow dryer on the cool setting. - After your baby eats, the strap across their tummy may look tight.
-If so, you may loosen the Velcro[®] chest band a little.
+Let the strap air-dry or use a blow dryer on the cool setting. - After your baby eats, the strap across his tummy may look tight.
+If so, you may loosen the Velcro® chest band a little.
 Make it snug again when the chest band no longer looks tight.